 Welcome to Greenland!

-From March 2021, Icelandair offers flights to Greenland from Iceland with smooth flight connections from Toronto.
-Icelandair makes it easy for travelers to explore this huge, other-wordly island just a couple of hours' flying distance from Reykjavík.
+Icelandair offers flights to Greenland from Iceland with smooth flight connections from Toronto.
+Icelandair makes it easy for travelers to explore this huge, other-worldly island just a couple of hours' flying distance from Reykjavík.
 All this can be done in one journey, with one ticket.

 If you're considering a trip to Iceland, why not explore the northern region a little further?
 Traveling to Greenland from Canada just got a lot easier.
 Combine your innate curiosity for big adventures with our North Atlantic expertise and our new, expanded route network for the adventure of a lifetime.